ArshSekhon/COMP-340-Project_JOS/README.md

 **Commands to compile and run this project:**
 1. cd into examples folder.
 2. In order to compile a C file we need to execute ``gcc <fileToCompile.c> -o <outputFile.out>``.
-For this example program we can execute ``gcc helloworld.c -o helloworld.out``
+For this example program we can execute ``gcc helloworld.c -o ./bin/helloworld.out``
-3. After above command executes succesfully we can run our compiled program by just typing in name of the output file i.e. in our case just execute ``./outputFile.out``
+3. After above command executes succesfully we can run our compiled program by just typing in name of the output file i.e. in our case just execute ``./bin/helloworld.out``